Nizza is… The lion of Monferrato conquers the eyes of the world from the top of the Campanone.

 Nizza Monferrato is located in the heart of Monferrato, in the Belbo torrent valley.

-The current name was born in 1264 when the territory, first dominated by Alexandria, passed under the protection of Guglielmo VII di Monferrato.
+The toponym “Nizza Monferrato” appeared in 1264 when the territory passed under the dominion of William VII of Monferrato.

 For more information: Nizza Monferrato's Tourist Information and Reception Office

 Notes: historical notes taken from the text by Giuseppe Baldino, published by the Municipality of Nizza Monferrato.